smart-data-models/dataModel.STAT-DCAT-AP/Dataset/doc/spec_DE.md

     spatial:
       description: This property refers to a geographic region that is covered by the Dataset
       items:
-        description: 'Geoproperty.
+        description: 'GeoProperty.
 Geojson reference to the item.
 It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon'
         oneOf:
-          - description: Geoproperty.
+          - description: GeoProperty.
 Geojson reference to the item.
 Point
             properties:
               bbox:
                 items: